by Texas Homesteader~

-It’s all the rage now: Voluntary Simplicity.
+It’s been around for a while but seems all the rage now: Voluntary Simplicity.
 I guess like most things, it probably means different things to different people.

-To me it means living slower & more deliberately.
-But it doesn’t involve deprivation or sacrifice.
-It simply means shunning things in my life that don’t add any value.
+For me voluntary simplicity doesn’t involve deprivation or sacrifice.
+It simply means shunning things in my life that don’t add any value for me.

 But for me the most important aspect is that it’s good for my spirit.